 componentNow, let’s put the modal dialog component to use and observe its functionality.

-For this purpose, we’ll consider one of the commonly seen modal UI elements on the web: the typical newsletter subscription modal dialog.
+Let’s cover a more complex example where we construct one of the commonly seen modal UI elements on the web: a newsletter subscription modal dialog.
 This modal will include some form fields and invite the visitor to sign up for a newsletter subscription.

 The purpose of developing this specific component is to showcase the versatility of the modal pattern for creating various types of modals.